ceptontech/cepton_sdk_redist/README.md

 ## Notes / FAQ
+### About networking
-* A very common problem is firewall blocking UDP broadcast packets coming from the device.
+* A very common connectivity problem is firewall blocking UDP broadcast packets coming from the device.
 Make sure to check that first when there is no connection.
-* Intensity output is set to 1.0 for the sensors/firmware versions that does not expose it.
+* Cepton devices are IPv4 only for now.
+Make sure your IPv4 networking is turned on if you use Linux environment.

+### About multiple returns
+* To use multiple returns feature, the SDK needs to be initialized with ```CEPTON_SDK_CONTROL_ENABLED_MULTIPLE_RETURNS``` control flag set.
+* Currently Cepton sensors only support up to 2 returns.
+* First return is always the strongest signal.
+* Second return is the last detectable signal if it is not the strongest.
+Otherwise it is the second strongest signal detectable.
+* Second return can be empty if only one signal is detectable.
+* Some applications require the farthest return.
+Farthest detectable signal is guaranteed to be always present in the list, compare the distance of the two returns to obtain it reliably.

-### Technical notes from the internals
+### Technical notes for the SDK internals
 * All the callbacks are invoked from the same network receive thread that gets launched at the ```cepton_sdk_initialize``` time.
 It is a good practice to not spend too much time servicing the callbacks.
 If you need more than ~1ms to handle the callback, it is probably